krapie/krapie/README.md

 ## Hi, I'm Kevin Park 👋

 I'm a Backend/DevOps developer interested in distributed systems, system design, infrastructure, and cloud native.
 But I also do frontend stuff too.
-I'm also an open source member/contributor of [Yorkie](https://github.com/yorkie-team), [Kubernetes](https://github.com/kubernetes), [Istio](https://github.com/istio), and others.
+I'm also an open source maintainer of [Yorkie](https://github.com/yorkie-team) and a member of [Kubernetes](https://github.com/kubernetes), [Istio](https://github.com/istio), and others.
 I'm looking forward to contributing to more open source projects.
 I love to optimize and organize many things, both my lifestyle and my development.
 I also love to share my knowledge and skills with the world through mentoring and contributing.